annethereshewent/Anne-Blog-Project/README.md

 ## My PHP blog project

-, so I made a simple blog page to get an idea of the fundamentals and how the language works.
+I wanted to learn PHP, so I made a simple blog page to get an idea of the fundamentals and how the language works.
 I created my own classes and utilities for fetching data from the database as well as a few general output and formatting functions.

 This is a pretty standard blog, you can register an account, log in, make posts, make comments..
 Used several jQuery plugins such as modals and a wysiwyg editor to make the site more modern and streamlined.